 The accused also has a right to a pre-trial ruling concerning whether the prosecutor may, if the accused takes the stand, ask questions concerning prior convictions or bad acts.
 People v.
 Sandoval, 34 N.Y.2d 371 (1974).
 According to the weight of authority, the accused has a right to a "Sandoval hearing" prior to a bench trial.
-Compare Matter of Joshua P., 270 A.D.2d 272 (2d Dept. 2000), lv denied 95 N.Y.2d 757, People v.
-Black, 183 A.D.2d 969 (3rd Dept. 1992) and People v.
-Oglesby, 137 A.D.2d 840 (2d Dept. 1988) with People v.
-Stevenson, 163 A.D.2d 854 (4th Dept. 1990).
+Compare, Matter of Joshua P., 270 A.D.2d 272 (2d Dept, 2000), lv denied 95 N.Y.2d 757, People v.
+Black, 183 A.D.2d 969 (3rd Dept, 1992) and People v.
+Oglesby, 137 A.D.2d 840 (2d Dept, 1988) with People v.
+Stevenson, 163 A.D.2d 854 (4th Dept, 1990).
 When requesting a Sandoval hearing, the attorney should request that the hearing not be held before the trial judge, and that the record of the hearing be maintained apart from the rest of the case file so that the trial judge will not learn about the Sandoval-related litigation.
 If the trial judge will be conducting the Sandoval hearing, and there is a strong probability that the child will not testify, the attorney usually should wait until trial to raise an objection rather than risk highlighting the child's prior misconduct at a Sandoval hearing for no reason.
+But, if the issue is raised at trial, the attorney should request a Sandoval ruling before the child actually takes the stand.
+People v.
+Delgado, 101 A.D.3d 1144 (2d Dept, 2012).

 Also subject to pre-trial challenge is evidence of uncharged prior crimes committed by the child, offered as direct evidence of guilt.
 The general rule is that such evidence may not be admitted unless the court determines that the probative value of the evidence outweighs its prejudicial tendency to demonstrate criminal propensity.
 People v.
 Molineux, 168 N.Y.
 264 (1901).
-To prevent the prosecutor from eliciting uncharged crimes evidence before the accused can object, a court should rule on the admissibility of the evidence out of the hearing of the trial fact-finder, and thus the prosecutor should ask for a pretrial determination.
+To prevent the prosecutor from eliciting uncharged crimes evidence before the accused can object, a court should rule on the admissibility of the evidence out of the hearing of the trial fact-finder, and thus the prosecutor should ask for a pre-trial determination.
 People v.
 Ventimiglia, 52 N.Y.2d 350 (1981).
-Thus, the child's attorney should ask that a "Ventimiglia hearing" be held before a judge other than the trial judge.
+Accordingly, the child's attorney should ask that a "Ventimiglia hearing" be held before a judge other than the trial judge.